SRMLabHUST/QC-STORM/README.md

 There are 12 float parameters saved for each localizations in the binary txt file, please see the user's guide of QC-STORM.

-In the downloaded release, we provide a MATLAB code LoadLocResult_BinaryTxt_Single_main.m to read the binary txt file.
+In the downloaded release, we provide a MATLAB code file LoadLocResult_BinaryTxt_Single_main.m to read the binary txt file.

 We also provide a ConvertBinLocArrayToCSV.exe file to convert the binary txt file into .csv file, just drag (multiple) binary txt files onto the ConvertBinLocArrayToCSV.exe to use.